Josh Wicks

-Josh Wicks (born November 1, 1983) is an American soccer player who plays as a goalkeeper.
+Joshua Myiah Wicks (born November 1, 1983) is an American soccer player who plays as a goalkeeper.

 Career

 Early life and amateur

 Wicks was born on a US Army base, Landstuhl Regional Medical Center, in Landstuhl, Germany, but grew up in San Bernardino, California.
 He played college soccer for Cal State Bakersfield, and during his collegiate off-season Wicks played one summer with Des Moines Menace in the USL Premier Development League.